gsoft-inc/sg-orbit/CONTRIBUTING.md

 ### React components

 If you're package is a new React component, please read the [React components documentation](/packages/react-components)

-### Bundle

-If appropriate, don't forget to add your new package to the [bundle package dependencies](/packages/bundles/react/package.json).

 ## Add a new Yarn script